Maximizer02/maximum-brainfuck/README.md

 ### Maximum Brainfuck
 - "_":  Floor curent cell to 0.
 - "@":  Write Value of the cell whos index is the current cells value into the curent cell.
-- ":":  Like ".", but prints the actual number instead of the character-
+- ":":  Like ".", but prints the actual number instead of the character
+- "=":  Set Pointer to value of current cell

+##### might flip @ and = idk